 That’s why multifamily buildings need to be evaluated on a case-by-case basis.
 What are the factors that go into determining a cap rate?
 It’s all the things your intuition tells you: location, building age, construction quality, interest rates, rental growth rates, etc. To determine a proper cap rate for a unique piece of real estate, investors need to consider all of these variables.

 Lenders and investors often rely on local appraisers to value property.
 To be sure, appraisers can be an excellent resource, particularly for information about sale prices at comparable properties.
-For those looking to use the Internet to find current cap rates, there’s an excellent, free tool available at www.apartmentpropertyvaluation.com.
-The website prompts users to input location, income and expenses, and information about the physical characteristics of the building.
+For those looking to use the Internet to find current cap rates, there’s an excellent, free tool available here at www.apartmentpropertyvaluation.com.
+Our tool prompts users to input location, income and expenses, and information about the physical characteristics of the building.
 It then returns a cap rate and valuation based upon all the factors our common sense tells us to consider.